-This is Post 16 in the ‘Meditation Guidance’ series
+This is Post 16 in the ‘Meditation Guidance’ series.
+Summaries of the other articles in this series can be found here.

 In the previous posts about the the Buddha’s Equanimity practice – a practice which aims to bring the Mental Body and the Thinking function into alignment with Consciousness, I have briefly touched on the symbol of the mirror.
 The mirror deserves more time however, because it is such a profound symbolic pointer to spiritual truth.
 It is a deeply paradoxical and indeed an ambivalent image – both extremely positive and extremely negative.